SRI-CSL/PVS/src/Field/README.md

 The function `(extra-debug-println ..)` prints one line of information.
-The function `(extra-debug-print ..)` also prints back the stack of frames up to a user-specified number of frames, and allows a developer to suppress messages via programmatic high-level functions.
+The function `(extra-debug-print ..)` also prints back the stack of execution frames up to a user-specified number of frames, and allows a user to suppress messages via programmatic high-level functions.
 The function  `(extra-debug-break ..)` behaves exactly as `(extra-debug-print ..)` but breaks into the debugger before